 Richard J. Doren is a partner in Gibson, Dunn & Crutcher’s Los Angeles office and a member of the firm’s Executive Committee.
 Mr. Doren has extensive experience in complex civil litigation across a variety of practice areas.
 He has tried cases in state and federal courts around the country and has argued appeals in numerous appellate courts.
-He also has extensive experience with class actions and mass actions.

 - A four-week jury trial in Santa Clara County Superior Court in which Mr. Doren’s client, a health insurer and plan administrator, asserted seven different tort claims involving billing fraud against nine defendants involved in the operation of ambulatory surgery centers.
 In April 2016, the jury rendered a verdict of $37.5 million in favor of Mr. Doren’s client, awarding every dollar Mr. Doren sought on each cause of action.
 In lieu of an appeal, the matter has since settled for more than $40 million.